 If you have a multi-year project (that extends to more than one fiscal year), you are required to submit at the end of each fiscal year of your project an Annual Project Cashflow Update and an Annual Project Report.
 These reports are due as per the schedule outlined in your Contribution Agreement.

 - Annual Project Cashflow Update:

 The annual update provides a forward looking statement of cash flow for the next 12 months of your project.
-Annex A of the Recipient Guide to Environment Canada Contribution Agreement contains helpful step-by-step instructions for filling out your Project Cashflow.
+Annex A of the Recipient Guide to Environment and Climate Change Canada Contribution Agreement contains helpful step-by-step instructions for filling out your Project Cashflow.

 - Annual Project Report

 The Annual Project Report provides an update on project activities to ensure that any changes in the workplan or difficulties or barriers that may impact the success of the project are addressed.
 If there are major changes to the project activities or financial requirements, an amendment to the Contribution Agreement will be required.